mobregozo/developer-tooling/README.md

 # developer-tooling

-Useful tools out there that can be use mainly for developers.
+Useful tools out there that can be useful mainly for developers.

 ## Git